sdrap/sdrap.github.io/activities/activities.md

 rank: 5
 ---

+2017 October 26th  and November 2nd &mdash; Lecture series by [Hans Foellmer](https://www.math.hu-berlin.de/~foellmer/) of Humboldt University Berlin in Germany
+:   **Date:** October 26th and November 2nd
+    **Place:** Minhang, 800 Dongchuan road, Shanghai
+    **Room:** 205 Lower hall
+    **Time:** 16:00 &mdash; 18:00
+    **Title:** Risk Measures, an Introduction
+    **Abstract:** During these two lectures we will present an introduction to modern risk managment and the mathematics underlying it.
+This course is based on the fourth chapter of the book "Stochastic finance, an introduction in discrete time".

 2017 October 19th &mdash; Seminar Talk by [Hans Foellmer](https://www.math.hu-berlin.de/~foellmer/) of Humboldt University Berlin in Germany
 :   **Date:** October 19th
     **Place:** School of Mathematics building, 800 Dongchuan road, Shanghai